gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## insertAt

-Insert an element at the specified index, creating a new array, or returning `None` if the index is out of bounds
+Insert an element at the specified index, creating a new `ReadonlyArray`, or returning `None` if the index is out of bounds.

 **Signature**